Do service and make friends together!

 Then we got to work with the “speed friendshipping”

-The girls stayed put on their side of the table and the moms moved down one seat each time we called that one minute was up.
+The girls stayed put on their side of the table.
+The moms moved down one seat each time we called that one minute was up.
 For that one minute they sat there and asked away, got to know each other…

 …and then shifted down another seat to greet another new “friend.”